Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Introduction

 where $u=u(x, t)$ is a real-valued unknown function, $u_{0}(x)$ is a given initial data, $1<\alpha<3$ and $\beta \in \R$.
 The subscripts $t$ and $x$ denote the partial derivatives with respect to $t$ and $x$, respectively.
 On the other hand, $D^{\alpha}_{x}$ stands for the fractional derivative defined via the Fourier transform by the formula

+The definition of the Fourier transform $\hat{f}(\xi)=\mathcal{F}[f](\xi)$ will be given at the end of this section.
 The purpose of our study is to analyze the large time asymptotic behavior of the solutions to \eqref{KdVB}.
 Especially, we would like to investigate the higher-order asymptotic profiles of the solutions.

 First of all, we would like to introduce some previous results related to this problem.
-To doing that, let us consider the following more generalized problem for \eqref{KdVB}:
+In order to do that, let us consider the following more generalized problem for \eqref{KdVB}:

 where $1<\alpha<3$ and $q\ge2$.
 Here, the nonlinear term $u^{q}$ should be interpreted either as